 Long, long, ago somewhere in Africa, when all the people and animals were new.
 There lived an animal called Giraffe.
 Do not be fooled, if you know what a Giraffe looks like now because this does not tell you how he got to look like he looks now, or what he looked like before he got to look like he looks now.
 Confused yet?

-It is a changing story involving Kudu, Okapi, Monkey, Hippo and even Python.
-Well, actually many more of our animals feature in Giraffe’s saga, to make this a pleasing folktale to add to the collection.
+It is a colourful story involving Kudu, Okapi, Monkey, Hippo and even Python.
+Well, actually apart from those associates, many more of our animals feature in Giraffe’s saga, to make this a pleasing folktale to add to the collection.
 Included in this book is a free folktale some people have said they prefer to that of Giraffe.
 What can one say?
 I find it difficult to pick a favourite from our 25 Famous Folktales.
-Each is so unique in that they tell such varied stories that I think one would be poorer for the loss of one.
-I have been the one to pick from the many and found it difficult to pick the losers.
-We started creating the big book, 20 Famous African Folktales but hurt of the loss of five forced the numbers up to 25.
+Each is so unique, in that they tell such varied stories, that I think one would be poorer for the loss of one.
+I have been the one to pick from the many to make up the twenty five and found it difficult to pick the losers.
+We started creating the big book, 20 Famous African Folktales but the hurt of the loss of five, forced the numbers up to 25.

-Anyway the big book – 25 Famous African Folktales – is finished, bar the shouting, and will be out as soon as the publisher is satisfied it’s where they believe it should be.
-If you are wondering when we are too.
+Anyway the big book – 25 Famous African Folktales – is finished, bar the printing, and will be out as soon as the publisher is satisfied it’s where they believe it should be.
+If you are wondering when, we are too.
 Anyway it seems not too long from now.
 But I can tell you, no one will be as excited as I will.
-This book has cost a lot of work which started in 2011 and now it has finally come of age, to grace the bookshelves of the world very soon.
+This book has cost a lot of work, which started in 2011 and now has finally come of age, to grace the bookshelves of the world very soon.

 Another few excerpts from Giraffe.